-- BetOnline has set the total bar on Tom Brady’s passing yardage during the 2019 NFL season at 4,330 yards
+- The total bar on Tom Brady’s passing yardage during the 2019 NFL season is set at 4,330 yards

 - How will wide receiver Antonio Brown’s arrival in New England impact this wager?